-Young men are often recruited to deliver drugs in what is commonly referred to in court as dial-a-dope operations.
+Young men and women are often recruited to deliver drugs in what is commonly referred to in court as dial-a-dope operations.
 This is particularly common in the Lower Mainland of BC.
 The typical arrest occurs when the accused delivers drugs to an under-cover officer, or the police observe the transaction and either make the arrest or start an investigation.
 If the suspect is under surveillance, the police will usually pull over their vehicle for an innocuous reason, such as speeding or a seat-belt violation, in order to positively identify the suspect and other suspects in the vehicle.
 At some later time, from minutes to months later, the police move in for the arrest.

 In most cases the accused is found to possess hard drugs such as cocaine, heroin, or amphetamines such as ecstasy and crystal meth.
-The prosecution invariable seeks a jail sentence, usually in the range of 9 months to 2 years for first time offenders, depending on the circumstances including the amount and types of narcotics located, the sophistication of the operation and the length of time it has operated.
+The prosecution invariably seeks a jail sentence, usually in the range of 9 months to 2 years for first time offenders, depending on the circumstances including the amount and types of narcotics located, the sophistication of the operation and the length of time it has operated.

 The decision to participate in a drug-delivery operation is a decision to enter into a life of crime.
-Often the young men who enter into these arrangements feel that they are on the road to affluence.
+Often the young men and women who enter into these arrangements feel that they are on the road to affluence.
 They may have a sense of right and wrong, but they put that aside for the chance to make easy money.
 However, economists who study drug dealers have determined that street-level drug dealers make relatively little money before they are caught.
 And eventually everyone is caught.

 The fact of the arrest cannot be changed.
 The main goal, from the perspective of the court, is to stop the accused from continuing in a life of crime and to deter others from such activities.
 From the court’s perspective, the way to do this may be to send the young man to jail.

-We have a history in our office of turning young men away from a life of crime while protecting them from the harsh punishment regularly handed out by the court.
+We have a history in our office of turning young men and women away from a life of crime while protecting them from the harsh punishment regularly handed out by the court.
 In the right case, our clients have avoided a criminal record and gone on to become respected, well-educated citizens.